Style

 When in doubt, a great piece of art never fails to zhuzh up your space.
 “I normally use a sculpture or art for the empty corner,” says Mia Jung, interiors director at Ike Kligerman Barkley.
 “Art instantly enhances the space and makes it interesting.”
 Not only can a great sculpture double as a conversation starter, but good art is also available in a bunch of shapes and sizes, so you’re bound to find the perfect match for your home.

-Or, if you want to flex your artistic muscle, consider placing an art easel in your awkward corner.
-(Psst… you can complete the look with a canvas of your latest work in progress, as seen in this grandmillennial house tour above.)
+If you want to flex your artistic muscle, consider placing an art easel in your awkward corner.
+(Psst… you can complete the look with a canvas of your latest work in progress, as seen in this grandmillennial house.)
 Art, decor, and something to do rolled into one formerly awkward corner?
-Consider us sold.
+Win-win-win.

 Credit: Lula Poggi